GSA/digitalgov.gov/content/news/2015/06/2015-06-12-digitalgov-citizen-services-summit-reflections-from-our-livestream-host-and-full-recording-now-available.md

 {{< tweet user="FedRAMP" id="601370769533308928" >}}

-The Summit's hashtag, [#DigitalGov15](https://twitter.com/hashtag/DigitalGov15?src=hash), became a top trend across the United States on Twitter.
-Thank you to everyone who came in person to attend, tuned in online via livestream, tweeted throughout the event, put us in the top US trends, and helped to make #DigitalGov15 such a success!
+The Summit's hashtag, [&#35;DigitalGov15](https://twitter.com/hashtag/DigitalGov15?src=hash), became a top trend across the United States on Twitter.
+Thank you to everyone who came in person to attend, tuned in online via livestream, tweeted throughout the event, put us in the top US trends, and helped to make &#35;DigitalGov15 such a success!

 {{< tweet user="BernettaReese" id="601102824252936193" >}}

-{{< tweet user="TTMobile_us" id="601379895038607361" >}}

 {{< tweet user="BernettaReese" id="601385199994327040" >}}

 {{< tweet user="WhoTrendedIT" id="601382714542022657" >}}

-{{< tweet user="Frank_Konkel" id="601384159307821056" >}}
+---

-This post was originally published on [Bernetta Reese&#8217;s personal website](http://www.bernettareese.com/1/post/2015/05/honored-to-host-2015-digitalgov-citizen-services-summit.html).
+*This post was originally published on [Bernetta Reese's personal website](http://www.bernettareese.com/1/post/2015/05/honored-to-host-2015-digitalgov-citizen-services-summit.html).*